Cheap Hemi Colectomy Right Surgery in India

 As with any operation under general anaesthetic, there is a very small risk of complications related to your heart and lungs.
 The tests that you will have before the operation will make sure that you can have the operation in the safest possible way and will bring the risk for such complications very close to zero.

-Complications are unusual but are rapidly recognised and dealt with by the surgical staff.
+Complications are relatively unusual but are rapidly recognised and dealt with by the surgical staff.
 If you think that all is not well, let the doctors or the nurses know.
 Chest infections may arise, particularly in smokers.
 Getting out of bed as quickly as possible, being as mobile as possible and co-operating with the physiotherapists to clear the air passages is important in preventing the condition.
 Do not smoke.
 Occasionally the bowel is slow to start working again.
-This requires patience.
+This may take a week or more.
 Your food and water intake will continue through your vein tubing until you pass wind or open your bowels.
-Sometimes there is some discharge from the drain by the wound.
+Sometimes there is some discharge from the drain near the wound.
 This stops given time.
 Wound infection is sometimes seen.
 This happens relatively more frequently in any bowel operation compared to other 'clean' operations such as taking out your gallbladder and the reason is that the bowel has many bugs that can cause an infection.
 The infection settles down with antibiotics in a week or two.

 Very rarely, during the operation, another part of your bowel, your bladder or a blood vessel can be damaged and this may require another operation to deal with the problem.

 Aches and twinges may be felt in the wound for up to six months.
 Occasionally there are numb patches in the skin around the wound which get better after two to three months.
-If you have a colostomy, you will be given help and advice from the stoma nurses.
+Because of loss of some of the bowel you may need some vitamin replacement.
+This will be discussed with you.